Vietnam confirms 13th nCoV infection

 The NIHE on February 7 announced that it had successfully isolated and grown new coronaviruses in the laboratory.
 The cultivation of the nCoV paves the way for future research and development of a vaccine against the virus and to enable rapid testing of nCoV infections and suspected cases.

-- March 26: Vietnam confirms 12 new coronavirus cases, 10 from abroad
+- August 9: Vietnam confirms 31 new coronavirus cases, 1 death